Magix Movie Edit Pro 2015 is the latest incarnation of Magix feature rich consumer level video editing software program.

 Keep in mind that like most fully featured video editors there is a lot of functionality here to accommodate, so you will have to spend a little time to find your feet.

-To get a “feel for the program take a look at the promotional video below.
+To get a “feel for the product take a look at the promotional video below.
 Keep in mind that it is a marketing tool so don’t get all carried away just yet!

-More importantly it can work with these files in their original format eliminating the need to convert to a more “software friendly” editing format first.
+More importantly it can work with them in their original format eliminating the need to convert to a more “software friendly” editing format first.
 This applies to both 2D and 3D footage.

 You can import the footage you want to work with from all common (and not so common) storage devices and systems.